weiderlim/2-Player-Pong/README.md

 # 2-Player-Pong
 Personal take on the traditional game pong, but with two players instead of playing with an AI.

+The Pygame module for Python is needed to run this.

 Coded this from scratch without referencing online examples, so perhaps this is quite a novel take on the game.

 Focused more on the OOP aspects of integrating the Pygame module, where all the game entities (the board and the ball) and the